 The camshaft creates an upward force that acts on the rocker arm, which in turn pushes the valve down.
 But as the cam rotates around, it does not pull the pushrod or rocker arm back with it.
 That's why there is a valve spring to create force in the opposite direction and close the valve.
 The spring will hold the valve closed until the lobe of the camshaft comes around with a greater force and pushes it down.

 Valve Train Repair Options

-If there is just wear on the roller, all you really need is to replace that part.
+If there is just wear on the roller, all you really need to do is replace that part.
 For several engine applications, HHP offers pin and roller kits, which can save thousands of dollars.
-A pin and roller are going to logically be cheaper than an entire rocker arm, but multiplied by the eighteen rocker arms that some engines have, the amount you will save increases tremendously.
+Purchasing just a pin and roller is logically going to be cheaper than an entire rocker arm, and multiplied by the eighteen rocker arms that some engines have, the amount you will save increases tremendously.

 Do you need components for your diesel engine valve train?
 Give our ASE Certified Technicians a call at 844-304-7688.
 Or, you can request a quote online.